apache/doris-website/docs/compute-storage-decoupled/compilation-and-deployment.md

 bin/start_fe.sh --daemon
 ```

-The first FE process initializes the cluster and work in FOLLOWER role.
+The first FE process initializes the cluster and operates in the FOLLOWER role.
+Use a MySQL client to connect to the FE and use `show frontends` to confirm that the recently started FE is the master.

 ### 5.3 Add Other FE Nodes

-Use the following SQL command to add additional FE nodes:
+Other nodes should also modify the configuration file and start according to the above steps.
+Use a MySQL client to connect to the FE with the MASTER role and use the following SQL command to add additional FE nodes:

 ```sql
 ALTER SYSTEM ADD FOLLOWER "host:port";